 Claudio R. dos Santos Neto, PhD candidate (INPA)

 Claudio studied ant richness patterns along a wide latitudinal gradient in Amazon.
 Now he is investigating taxonomical, functional and behavioural responses of ant assemblages facing changes in soil nutrients.
 His PhD thesis is being developed under the Amazon Fertilisation Experiment - AFEX, near Manaus.
 He is co-advised by Dr. Beto Quesada.

 Isabela Freitas Oliveira, PhD candidate (INPA)

-> Isabela interest in butterflies began in 2011 and since then she worked in different Brazilian biomes, including Cerrado, Atlantic Forest, Caatinga and Amazon.
+Isabela interest in butterflies began in 2011 and since then she worked in different Brazilian biomes, including Cerrado, Atlantic Forest, Caatinga and Amazon.
 During her master's degree in Ecology at UFRN, she investigated the structure of fruit-feeding butterflies assemblages in an urban landscape.
 She is currently a Ph.D. candidate at INPA.
 Her project is focused on phylogeography, morphological traits and the diversification of widely distributed butterflies, as well as on ecological process, as how the flood pulse of the Amazonian rivers influence the structuring of butterfly communities.
 She is co-advised by Dra.
 Fernanda Werneck.
+PDF.

-> Amanda da Silva de Oliveira, PhD candidate (UFAM)
+Amanda da Silva de Oliveira, PhD candidate (UFAM)

 Amanda got her Master degree in Ecology at Universidade Federal do Acre.
 She studied ant assemblage diversity at Brazilian nut (Bertholletia excelsa) canopy trees growing in forests and pastures.
 Now she focused on biogeography and evolution of ant assemblages in white sand forests in Amazonian forests.
 She is co-advised by Dr. Sergio Borges.